Critical Imagination and Worldly Engagements

 The Collaborative Future Making network (previously known as Alternative Future Making) addresses the crisis of democracy in the face of the multiple crises of our age.
 It will do so through refining participatory processes in which alternative futures can be articulated and debated.
-The network has more than thirty members from four faculties at Malmö University who share a specific interest in interdisciplinarity and in the integration of conceptualization, critique and practice.
+The network has almost thirty members from four faculties at Malmö University who share a specific interest in interdisciplinarity and in the integration of conceptualization, critique and practice.

-The network is coordinated by Per-Anders Hillgren, School of Arts and Communication.
-The 2017 activities, such as seminars and workshops, are organized in collaboration with Medea.
+The network is coordinated by Per-Anders Hillgren, School of Arts and Communication, Malmö Univeresity.
+The 2017 activities, such as seminars and workshops, were organized in collaboration with Medea.
 Contact Per-Anders Hillgren if you want to participate.

 Use DL-AFM@mah.se to send emails to all participants in this network.